Yeti (Doctor Who): Design

 A Yeti costume from The Web of Fear, as seen on display at the Doctor Who Experience.
 The original Yeti design featured in The Abominable Snowmen was deemed to be too "cuddly", resulting in the Yeti's redesign for their second appearance.

 The Yeti costumes were designed by Martin Baugh in both of their appearances.
 The original Yeti costume used latex hands and feet, and Cybermat props were reused for elements of the control spheres in the costume's chest.
 The costume's main body used a bamboo base and was largely one piece, with a second head piece placed on top of the main body.
 A small slit was available underneath the Yeti's "nose" to act as eyeholes for the actor.
 Four of these Yeti costumes were produced for the serial.
 A central box was placed in the costume's chest for the control sphere, which was largely covered by the costume's fur, which could be lifted as needed for shots requiring the control sphere.
 Actors had to dress lightly underneath the costumes to avoid overheating as it could get hot inside the costumes.
 Rainy weather on location made the Yeti costumes "flop" and thus appear more "cuddly" than originally portrayed.
 The slopes needed for the serial's location also became slippery, making filming hazardous for Yeti actors.
-Hairdryers were used to re-fluff the Yetis' costumes after they got too wet.
+Hairdryers were used to re-fluff the Yeti's costumes after they got too wet.
 A real Yeti, seen briefly at the end of the serial, re-used the original Yeti costume, and likewise was portrayed by an actor.
 This Yeti had much of the stuffing and framework removed to allow it to run away, as actors could not move quickly in fully formed Yeti costumes due to the costume's weight.